 What Is the Employment Outlook for a Psychiatrist Career?

-There were an estimated 25,080 psychiatrists practicing in the country in May 2014, according to the U.S. Bureau of Labor Statistics (BLS).
-The number of physician and surgeon jobs, which includes psychiatrists, is expected to grow faster than most fields, increasing 18% between 2012 and 2022.
+There were an estimated 25,530 psychiatrists practicing in the country in 2019, according to the U.S. Bureau of Labor Statistics (BLS).
+The number of psychiatrists' jobs is expected to grow faster than most fields, increasing 12% between 2019 and 2029.
 Although the BLS expects job prospects to be good overall, rural areas might have more job opportunities.

 Important Facts About This Occupation

 |Professional Certification||The American Board of Physician Specialties offers board certification in psychiatry.|

 |Key Skills||communication, patience, organization/recordkeeping and tracking the details of patient care|

 |Work Environment||clinics and private offices are most common, assisted by nurses and clerical personnel; long and irregular hours are common|

 The expansion of the healthcare industry and improved access to health insurance due to healthcare reform are two factors that will drive growth for all physicians and surgeons.
 More professionals will be needed to treat the aging population and newly insured patients who are gaining access to healthcare.
 However, there may be less demand due to out-of-pocket costs for some health services.
 In addition, hospitals might hire other professionals who can provide routine services at a lower cost, such as nurse practitioners and physician assistants.

 Like many physicians, psychiatrists have relatively high incomes.
 The BLS reported that the median salary for these professionals was $208,000 in May 2019.
 The lowest-paid psychiatrists earned an annual wage of $74,530 or less.